TOBAR NA GAEDHILGE 1.13

 • What Gaelic texts can be searched

-• More about what to search for in a Gaelic index
+• More about what to expect in a Gaelic index

 • Searching in other languages